Counting invertible Schr\"odinger Operators over Finite Fields for Trees, Cycles and Complete Graphs: A few additional properties of

 \section{A few additional properties of $S_T$}

-Since $S_T$ is closely linked to the characteristic polynomial (of an adjacency matrix), many of its properties mirror properties of characteristic polynomials for trees.
+Since Theorem \ref{mainthma} links $S_T$ closely to the characteristic polynomial (of an adjacency matrix), many properties of $S_T$ mirror properties of characteristic polynomials for trees.
 For example, since characteristic polynomials (of integral matrices) are monic and integral, the polynomial $S_T$ is monic and integral.

 A property not linked to the characteristic polynomial but to the formula (\ref{formulaSTcharpoly}) defining $S_T$ is the fact that the polynomial $S_T$ associated to a tree $T$ with $n$ vertices satisfies the equation